S. Renee Hodgkins, Ph.D., MT(ASCP)

 Department of Clinical Laboratory Sciences

-S. Renee Hodgkins, PhD, MT(ASCP) is a clinical assistant professor in the Department of Clinical Laboratory Sciences.
-Hodgkins teaches hematology theory and professional development for the bachelor's degree program and is developing the curriculum for the new Doctorate in Clinical Laboratory Science (DCLS) degree program.
+S. Renee Hodgkins, Ph.D., MT(ASCP) is a clinical assistant professor in the Department of Clinical Laboratory Sciences and teaches hematology theory and professional development for the bachelor's degree program.
+She also serves as program director for the department's new doctorate program in clinical laboratory science.

 In 1999, Hodgkins received a bachelor of science degree in biology/zoology with minors in chemistry and mathematics from Western Illinois University, Macomb, Illinois.
 She attended OSF St. Francis School of Medical Technology, Peoria, Illinois, and received her medical technologist certification from ASCP in 2000.